Staywell » Blog »

 What is an Occupational Health Assessment?

 One of the most common questions that we get from our clients on a regular basis is “what is an occupational health assessment?”
-An occupational health assessment is generally used as a blanket term, often a vital part in sickness absence management or in situations where an employee’s health is affecting their work.
+An occupational health assessment is generally used as a blanket term, often a vital part in sickness absence management or in situations where an employee’s health is affecting their work or there are concerns that work may be adversely affecting health.
 We want to clearly elucidate this process for both employers and employees.

 What is an Occupational health assessment?

-An independent occupational health assessment (also known as sickness absence referral, management referral or occupational health return to work assessment) is an evaluation that an employee undergoes with a qualified occupational health assessor in order to assess and document specific health concerns, issues and goals for the future.
-A qualified nurse or doctor who has an additional qualification in occupational health will conduct this appointment at a time that is convenient for both the employee and the employer, and all of the information discussed during this time is kept completely confidential.
+An occupational health assessment (also known as sickness absence referral, management referral or occupational health return to work assessment) is an evaluation that an employee undergoes with a qualified occupational health assessor in order to assess and document specific health concerns, issues and goals for the future.
+A qualified nurse or doctor who has additional qualifications in occupational health will conduct this appointment at a time that is convenient for both the employee and the employer, and all of the information discussed during this time is kept completely confidential.
+The advantage of an assessment via Staywell Occupational Health, is we are completely independent which can be beneficial in ensuring engagement in process and a successful outcome.

-These assessments are often structured based on the employees’ answers that have been gleaned from workplace surveys and referral forms.
-Any information collected during the meeting will be compiled into a report that will be used to assist the employer in order to make positive changes within the workplace.
-These reports are never intended to be medical documents for personalised diagnoses and treatment plans, but if information arises that concerns the consulting nurse or doctor they may suggest a referral for additional medical treatments or appointments.
+An occupational health assessment is based on the employees’ answers that have been gleaned through consultation with a clinically qualified practitioner who can assess the validity of the information provided.
+A report is compiled from the information gathered on assessment which can be used to assist the employer in making positive changes within the workplace.
+These reports are never intended to be medical documents for personalised diagnoses and treatment plans but focus on work factors.
+If information arises that concerns the consulting nurse or doctor, they may recommend the individual seeks further medical investigations or treatment via their primary care provider.

 Independent and Objective

-When employees are told about their upcoming occupational health workplace assessment they may feel worried or concerned that their personal medical information may be shared with their employer, and that these private details will influence the way that they are treated on the job.
-This is not the case at all – this assessment is intended to make their lives better on the job, not to ferret out personal details that can be used against them.
-It is imperative that all employees have all of these concerns and worries assuaged; private occupational health assessments are completely confidential, independent and objective in nature.
+When employees are told about their upcoming occupational health assessment, they may feel worried or concerned that their personal medical information may be shared with their employer, and that these private details will influence the way that they are treated on the job.
+This is not the case at all – this assessment is intended to make their lives better at work, not to ferret out personal details that can be used against them.
+It is imperative that all employees have all of their concerns and worries assuaged; private occupational health assessments are completely confidential, independent and objective in nature.

 Sickness absence and The Equality Act 2010